 Where is the Strathmore neighborhood?

-Strathmore is considered to be in East Los Gatos.
+Strathmore is in East Los Gatos.
 Entrance into the neighborhood is generally through Anne Way off of Union Avenue, or by Meadowbrook Drive off of Blossom Hill Road.
 Anne Way is the main road through Strathmore and is home to the community pool.

-Local amenities include Howes Play Lot, Strathmore School, and the Downing Center on Union Avenue, with a Safeway, Chase Bank, restaurants, and the ever popular icecream shop, Sweet Retreat.
+Local amenities include Howes Play Lot, Strathmore School, and the Downing Center on Union Avenue, with a Safeway, Wells Fargo Bank, Starbucks, restaurants, and the ever popular Chocolate Dream Box (I’m a big fan of this local confectioner!).
 Freeway access is only a mile North on Union Avenue to the ramp to Highway 85.
 Vasona Lake County Park is only 2.5 miles West on Blossom Hill, and just a little further to downtown Los Gatos.
 Southeast from Blossom Hill, in the nearby hills, is access to Belgatos Park and the Hines Open Space Preserve with miles of trails for hiking, biking, and equestrian activities.

 In other words, the location is wonderfully convenient.